 In Switzerland, privacy and data protection are governed by the Federal Data Protection Act (DPA) and the corresponding Ordinance (DPO).
 To align Swiss data protection law with the GDPR and similar standards, the DPA was revised in September 2020 as part of a comprehensive revision of Swiss data protection law.
-The new DPA, and DPO based on the new DPA, will enter into force on 1 September 2023.
+The revised DPA and DPO entered into force on 1 September 2023.
+For life sciences companies, it is particularly important to note that genetic and biometric data now explicitly qualify as sensitive personal data, necessitating increased data protection measures (Art.
+5(c) DPA).